Welcome to the University of Connecticut Women’s Center!

 - Join one of our groups which include: Between Women, Greeks Against Sexual Assault (GASA) and the Men’s Project.

 - And finally, just stop by and check us out!

 Where is the Women’s Center located?

-We are located on the 4th floor of the Student Union on the north side.
+We are located on the 4th floor of the Student Union on the south side.